wghglory/gloryui-react/Doc.md

 - @rollup/plugin-commonjs - Converts commonjs modules to ES6 modules
 - rollup-plugin-dts - rollup your .d.ts files

+2 Optimizing plugins:

+- rollup-plugin-peer-deps-external - With rollup's peer dependencies plugin we can tell the projects that are using our libraries which dependencies are required (like React) but won't actually bundle a copy of React with the library itself.
+If the consumer already has React in their project it will use that, otherwise it will get installed when they run npm install.
+- rollup-plugin-terser - minify our bundle and reduce the overall file size

 ```bash
 npm i -D rollup @rollup/plugin-node-resolve @rollup/plugin-commonjs @rollup/plugin-typescript rollup-plugin-peer-deps-external rollup-plugin-terser rollup-plugin-dts
 ```